 These messages indicate that the range of Android API levels specified in the

 <uses-sdk> element exclude the Android API level currently supported by the target device (“Y”).
 If you intended to target the device, adjust the Android API range to include level (“Y”).
-The [Manifest Filter Reference][manifest-filter] shows both the Android and Amazon API level for each Fire device on the market.
+See the Tablet Specifications and Fire TV Specifications for the Android and Amazon API levels for various Amazon Fire devices.

 amzn.minSdkVersion and amzn.maxSdkVersion